fulyaertay/react-router-6/README.md

  ## 5-actions-and-protected-routes
- Log in forms and protected routes added via  **loaders, actions, useLoaderData(), useActionData(), useNavigation() and React Router Form component**.
+ Log in form and protected routes added via  **loaders, actions, useLoaderData(), useActionData(), useNavigation() and React Router Form component**.
    - When user opens Host page, they must log in.
    - If they log in, they can see **Dashboard, Vans, Income and Reviews** pages.

   ### • If users not log in;
   ![image](./5-actions-and-protected-routes/notlogin.png)